7 Ways Employers Can Boost The Success Of HSA Accounts

 It might be easy to think that encouraging employee HSA contributions would decrease contributions to other savings accounts, but a recent Alight study suggests that isn’t the case.
 According to their study, employees who contributed to both an HSA and a 401(k) put a total of 11.8% of their pay into the accounts (2.9% into the HSA and 8.9% into the 401(k)).
 However, employees who just contributed to their 401(k) only put 6.8% of their pay into the account.
 Plan sponsors can encourage employee HSA contributions without worrying that they will negatively impact 401(k) contributions.

-By following these tips, plan sponsors can have robust HSA accounts that employees see value in and are excited to join.
-If you’d like to learn more about how to educate your employees about HSAs, contact your Account Manager or call us at (888) 354-0697.
+By following these tips, employers can have robust HSA accounts that employees see value in and are excited to join.